+Read My City Speaks and ask how does the girl (who is visually impaired) experience her city?

+Ask:

-- Read My City Speaks and ask how does the girl (who is visually impaired) experience her city?
-Ask: - What types of movement do you see in our city? (i.e people walking, subway rattling, horse-drawn carriages in Central Park, firefighter sirens, etc.) - What are our five senses?
-(Sight, Smell, Hearing, Touch, Taste) - Which sense(s) do we use to observe movement? - In what ways might an individual who is visually impaired rely more on their other senses? - How do you help out your family at home? - Movement Statues Have the youth spread out across the whole playing space and sit down.
+- What types of movement do you see in our city? - (i.e people walking, subway rattling, horse-drawn carriages in Central Park, firefighter sirens, etc.) - What are our five senses?
+(Sight, Smell, Hearing, Touch, Taste) - Which sense(s) do we use to observe movement? - How do you help out your family at home?

+Movement Statues - Have the youth spread out across the whole playing space and sit down.
 Explain that you are going to play a game of movement statues.
 You are going to call out an action that someone might take.
 (Ex.
 Running, Playing an instrument etc.) The students will then start to perform that action.
 When you clap your hands/hit the drum, they are going to make a statue of that action.

 Call out different actions.
-Lastly, call out ideas from the story - My City Speaks.
+Lastly, call out ideas from the story, My City Speaks.

-- o Show me the girl walking down the street. - o Show me statues of people on the subway - o Show me a statue of the girl playing the violin.
+o Show me the girl walking down the street.

+o Show me statues of people on the subway.

+o Show me a statue of the girl playing the violin.